Running Delegated Stake

 Prerequisites

-- Know how to run a sequencer node (see Sequencer Setup Guide)
+- Knowledge of running a sequencer node (see Sequencer Setup Guide)

-- Have an Ethereum wallet with sufficient ETH for gas fees
+- An Ethereum wallet with sufficient ETH for gas fees

 How Delegated Stake Works